-After breakfast we will visit the ARET QASR SELIM TOMBS in Bawiti, built during the XXVIth dynasty, in particular that of Zed-amon ef-ankh and Banentiu, with beautifully decorated hypostyle burial chambers.
-Afterwards, we visit the MUSEUM OF THE GOLDEN MUMMIES, which exhibits 10 of the many mummies from the Roman period found in the region, only discovered in 1999.
-Time at leisure for shopping at the market and handicraft cooperatives in Baharia, where you can find precious dates, Bedouin clothes and... camel hair socks!
-Departure for Cairo, lunch en route.
-Arrival at the airport and end of services.
+After breakfast, transfer to the Baharia oasis, stopping en route for a picnic lunch.
+Early afternoon arrival at the BAHARIA OASIS, which has always been a focal point of caravan routes in the Western Desert between the Nile Valley and Libya.
+Here we will visit the TOMBS of QARET QASR SELIM of Bawiti, built during the XXVIth dynasty, in particular that of Djed-Amon-luf-Ankh and Bannentiu, with beautifully decorated hypostyle burial chambers.
+Afterwards we visit the MUSEUM OF THE GOLDEN MUMMIES, which exhibits 10 of the many mummies from the Roman period found in the region, only discovered in 1999.
+Time at leisure for shopping at the market and handicraft cooperatives in Baharia, where we can find precious dates, Bedouin clothes and... socks made of camel hair!
+Traditional dinner in a private house, where we will be able to enjoy local specialities such as kofta, lamb meatballs, shish tawooq, marinated chicken skewers, molokhia, a kind of mallow soup served with rice, sambusek, puff pastry rolls filled with meat or vegetables, full, broad bean stew...
+Accommodation at Hotel Alya or similar, overnight in double rooms with services.